 Admission of Members

 The club welcomes applications from anyone who sails or who would like to sail on the Forth.
 Most of our members live within a few miles of the clubhouse.
-Prospective members are invited to complete an application form (link below).
-After this has been displayed in the clubhouse for a month, the candidate is interviewed formally by a Flag Officer and the application is considered by the FCYC Council which meets on the first Monday of every month.
+Prospective members are invited to complete an application and data protection form (links below).
+After this has been displayed in the clubhouse for a month, the candidate is interviewed formally by a Flag Officer and the application is considered by the FCYC Council which meets on the first Tuesday of every month.
 There is no waiting list for membership although the availability of moorings is something which must be discussed with the harbour secretary.

 |Sailing Associate Membership||£40|